 What is Panchakarma?

 Panchakarma is Ayurveda’s profound detoxification system.
 Often referred to as a “rebirth,” the process of panchakarma promotes healing and brings balance on all levels – physically, mentally, emotionally and spiritually.
+You can experience authentic Panchakarma in Seattle – you don’t have to travel to India.

 What does the process of Panchakarma involve?